pyOpenSci/handbook/organization/social-media-blog.md

 ### Promoting blog posts

-All blog posts should be promoted, regardless of whether or not they were written by a guest or a pyOpenSci employee!
+All blog posts should be promoted, regardless of whether or not they were written by a guest or a pyOpenSci employee.
 For promotion, coordinate with the Community Manager to ensure that there’s a tailored message for each of the following platforms:

 * Slack
-* Discourse
 * BlueSky
 * LinkedIn
 * Fosstodon

-In addition to pyOpenSci social outreach, we monitor social media for any personal posts that authors have created.
+In addition to pyOpenSci own social media outreach, we monitor social media for any personal posts that authors have created.
 To promote these posts, we will repost.

 ### Blog post tone